Piano by Pictures Review: A Professional Pianist's Take (2023)

 Beginner Video Lessons

 These videos walk you through songs step-by-step, explaining which pictograms match which keys.
 Lessons range from nursery rhymes to folk and pop songs.
-Production quality is decent but lighting could be better.
+Production quality is decent.

 Supplementary Downloads